msw2005/EliteQuant_Improved/README.md

 # EliteQuant
 A list of online resources for quantitative modeling, trading, portfolio management (algorithmic tarding, quantitative methods,robo-advisory)

 There are lots of other valuable online resources.
 We are not trying to be exhaustive.
 Please feel free to send a pull request if you believe something is worth recommending.
-A general rule of thumb for open source projects is having already received 100 stars on github.
+A general rule of thumb for open source projects is having already received 100 stars on GitHub.

 * [Quantitative Trading Platform](#quantitative-trading-platform)
 * [Trading System](#trading-system)